CivilianSergeant/fileuploader/README.md

 }

 ```

-Make sure you have uploader.js file under plugins/ThemeAdmin/webroot/js/
+Make sure you have uploader.js file under webroot/js/ or plugins/pluginname/webroot/js/
 also make sure have following method under your pagewise custom.js

 ```
 handleUploader:function(uploadedFiles){
-    // all uploaded file information will be available in uploadedFiles
+    // all uploaded file information will be available in uploadedFiles array
     // handle your own code here
 }
 ```